AO-Grasp: Articulated Object Grasp Generation: Introduction

 \section{Introduction}

-Human environments are filled with articulated objects, or objects that have movable parts essential to their function, such as storage furniture and appliances.
+Human environments are filled with articulated objects, i.e., objects that have movable parts essential to their function, such as storage furniture and appliances.
 For example, a typical household contains objects like cabinets, dishwashers, and boxes.
 For robots to autonomously perform tasks in such spaces, they must be able to interact with articulated objects.
 In this work, we consider the first crucial but challenging step of interacting with any articulated object: determining how a robot can grasp it to enable downstream tasks.

+Interacting with articulated objects via grasps allows robots to move the end-effector in any direction without losing contact with an object.
+In contrast to grasping, non-prehensile manipulation requires the end-effector to move in a limited set of directions in order to maintain contact with the object.
+Consequently, non-prehensile manipulation constrains the ways in which a robot can interact with articulated objects.
+Moreover, \cite{Schiavi-2023-AgentAware}, which only considers non-prehensile manipulation, concedes that grasp prediction for articulated objects is important future work because ``not all tasks can be solved through non-prehensile manipulation".
+Finally, interacting with articulated objects via grasps simplifies actuating the object part after contact is made, because it enables the use of compliant control in a local task frame \cite{Khatib-1987-opspace, Bruyninckx-1996-taskframe, stuede-2019-compliant, meeussen-2010-compliant, prats-2008-compliant}, an approach we describe in \mbox{Section \ref{sec:real-data}}, instead of of planning complex, object-specific trajectories.

 Grasping articulated objects presents two unique challenges compared to grasping non-articulated objects.
 Firstly, grasps not only need to be stable, but also need to be actionable.
-Grasping any arbitrary point on an articulated object may not be sufficient; the grasp must be on the operable part of the object to facilitate downstream tasks.
+Grasping any arbitrary point on an articulated object may not be sufficient; the grasp must be on the actuated part of the object to facilitate downstream tasks.
 For example, to open a microwave, a robot must achieve a stable grasp on the door; grasping the microwave body would be useless.
 Secondly, a single articulated object can exist in an infinite number of joint configurations, which may have different graspable regions.
 For example, to open a microwave with a closed door, a robot needs to grasp its handle, while opening the same microwave with an open door also allows the robot to grasp the edge of the door.
-While there are numerous works on grasping non-articulated, or rigid, objects~\cite{newbury2022review,6672028}, these two properties necessitate grasp data generation and prediction methods designed specifically for articulated objects.
+While there are numerous works on grasping non-articulated, i.e. rigid, objects~\cite{newbury2022review,6672028}, these are not directly applicable to grasping articulated objects because of the two properties described above.
+Instead, we need to develop grasp prediction methods specific to articulated objects.